jefferyhoffman/project-3-starter/README.md

 * [Visuals](#visuals)

 ### User Story
-AS young people yearning to create and conversate about music notation with other users online,
+AS young people yearning to create and conversate music notation with other users online,
-WE want to be able to discuss music theory in detail online through a music notation based forum board.
+WE want to be able to discuss music theory in detail through a music notation based forum board
-SO we can communicate with other users online in a musical discussion.
+SO we can communicate with other users online in a music/composition based discussion.

 ### Description
 Discussion Board with heavy emphasis on music notation and conversation.